VitalyLevitin/EmployeeManagement/README.md

 # EmployeeManagement

 CRUD management system for employees.
-Uses JavaScript (React) as the front, MySQL for data retrieval and Java (Spring Boot) as the backend.
+Used JavaScript (React) as the front, MySQL for data retrieval and Java (Spring Boot) as the backend.

 ### Getting Started
 To run the web app locally: